erjank/teaching/novice.md

 see whether she is breathing correctly, and if she is not, what she should change.

-The counterpoint to formative assessment is *summative assessment*, which is used at the end of the lesson to tell whether the desired learning took place and whether the learner is ready to move on.
+The counterpoint to formative assessment is *summative assessment*, which is used at the end of the lesson to tell whether the desired learning took place and whether the learner is ready to move on[^2].
 Learners either pass or fail a summative assessment.
 One example is a driving exam, which reassures the rest of society that someone can safely be allowed on the road.

 > **Connecting Formative and Summative Assessment**
 >
 > One rule to use when designing lessons is that formative assessments
 > should prepare people for summative assessments: no one should ever
-> encounter a question on an exam for which the teaching did not prepare
+> encounter a question on an exam for which the teaching did not
-> them.
+> prepare them.
+This doesn't mean that novel problems should not
+> appear, but that if they do, learners should have have practice with
+> and feedback on tackling novel problems beforehand.

 In order to be useful during teaching, a formative assessment has to be quick to administer and give an unambiguous result.
 The most widely